-Anyone suspecting misconduct by a researcher is obligated to report this in accordance with the procedures described in the Code of Good Research Practice, section 4.
+Anyone suspecting misconduct by a researcher is obligated to report this in accordance with the procedures described in the Code of Good Research Practice, section 4 (You will need to log in to access this document).
 Such whistleblowers must not investigate or take action on their own account but follow appropriate procedures.

 If you suspect a case of research misconduct, please, refer to the Code of Good Research Practice and our whistleblowers policies, and contact the relevant Head of Department/School, Faculty Dean or Dr John Martin, the Secretary of the University Research Ethics Committee, for advice.

 No one reporting suspicions of research misconduct shall suffer any disadvantage or action for doing so.
 The Public Interest Disclosure Act 1998 provides protection for the whistleblower against subsequent victimisation by an employer.
 This protection does not extend to malicious acts of whistleblowing.
 The University is wholly committed to the protection of all bona fide whistleblowers irrespective of their status and will regard any subsequent victimisation as a disciplinary offence.

 Where a whistleblower has a genuine concern about disclosing their own identity, a confidential approach may be made directly to the UREIC Secretary, who will then consider whether to refer the case on through the normal procedures.
 Where allegations concern or involve the UREIC Secretary, an approach may be made to the Deputy Vice-Chancellor for Research and Enterprise.
 Allegations raised anonymously will be considered only at the discretion of the Vice-Chancellor.